Parameter uncertainties in weighted unbinned maximum likelihood fits: Examples

 The pull distributions for the parameters $c_0$ and $c_1$ for 2\,000 events are shown in Figs.~\ref{fig:pullsea} and~\ref{fig:pullseb}.
 The pull means and widths depending on statistics are given in Figs.~\ref{fig:pullsfa} and~\ref{fig:pullsfb}.
 Numerical values are given in Tabs.~\ref{tab:effpullsa} and~\ref{tab:effpullsb} in App.~\ref{sec:appeffs}.
 A few remarks are in order.

 The {\it wFit} method is unbiased but shows significant undercoverage for $c_0$ and $c_1$ for both acceptance corrections tested.
 The {\it scaled weights} approach shows significant undercoverage for both $c_0$ and $c_1$ for the acceptance~(a) and overcoverage for acceptance~(b).
 In both cases, the coverage remains incorrect even for high statistics.
 Both the use of the {\it wFit} as well as the {\it scaled weights} methods are therefore strongly disfavoured to determine the parameter uncertainties in this example for a simple efficiency correction.
 The {\it squared method} shows good behaviour for parameter $c_0$ but incorrect coverage for parameter $c_1$.
 For parameter $c_1$ the method shows overcoverage for acceptance~(a) and very significant undercoverage (more severe than even the {\it wFit}) for acceptance~(b).
 The reason for this behaviour is the different expectation value of Eq.~\ref{eq:expectation} with respect to the second derivatives to $c_0$ and $c_1$, as detailed in App.~\ref{app:nonzeroacceptance}.
-This illustrates that the {\it squared correction} method, which is widely used in particle physics, in general does not provide asymptotically correct confidence intervals when using event weights to correct for acceptance effects. {\it Bootstrapping} the data sample or using the {\it asymptotic} approach results in unbiased pull distributions with correct coverage already at low statistics for both $c_0$ and $c_1$ and both acceptance effects.
+This illustrates that the {\it squared correction} method, which is widely used in particle physics, in general does not provide asymptotically correct confidence intervals when using event weights to correct for acceptance effects. {\it Bootstrapping} the data sample or using the {\it asymptotic} approach results in pull distributions with correct coverage for both $c_0$ and $c_1$ and both acceptance effects.
+No bias is observed for parameter $c_0$ and only a small bias is found for $c_1$ at low statistics.
 This paper therefore advocates for the use of the {\it asymptotic} method (or alternatively {\it bootstrapping}) when using event weights to account for acceptance corrections.
 The pull distributions for the {\it cFit} also show, as expected, good behaviour.
-As there is no loss of information for the {\it cFit}, it can result in better sensitivity and its use should be strongly considered, where feasible.
+As there is no loss of information for the {\it cFit}, it can result in better sensitivity, as shown by the relative efficiencies given in Tabs.~\ref{tab:effpullsa} and~\ref{tab:effpullsb}, and its use should be strongly considered, where feasible.